Trevbytes/kyles_critters/testing.md

 This project has been reviewed/tested by friends and family.

-A Full Usability test was done when all features were in place.
+Usability tests were done when all features were in place.
 This was done to identify possible bugs as well as ensure that the application is easy-to-use.

 - Intended Test Audience - A new user interested in purchasing a pet.

-**Feedback From User Test**
+**Feedback From User Tests**

-After this test the following feedback was given:
+After these tests the following feedback was given:

-**Errors After User Test**
+- When viewing a products detail, one sees the "showcase" possibly without knowing what the Critter Gallery is.
+This could cause confusion for users who might think that the specific "showcase" animals are for sale.
+    - _Fixed:_ Added more text about the showcase for clarity.
+- Gallery text says "critters bought at or sold at".
+This is essentially the same thing.
+    - _Fixed:_ Clarified wording.
+- Loan a Critter's available critter images has no user feedback when clicked.
+This can cause users to click on the image mulitiple times before they understand what it does.
+    - _Fixed:_ Added an animation to show when a user clicks on an image.
+Images can now only be clicked once.
+- The verify email page is unstyled.
+    - _Fixed:_ Styled the page.
+- The quantity box in the cart is very large for a max input of two numbers.
+    - _Fixed:_ Shortened the quantity box.
+- Updating user info causes a server 500 error.
+    - _Fixed:_ This was due to a conflict with the "Send Message" form in Post data.
+Python logic has been implemented to differentiate these forms.
+- An IP address is displayed in the sent email after requesting to loan a critter.
+    - _Fixed:_ The IP address field variable was removed.
+- A logged in user can edit all gallery entires.
+    - _Fixed:_ This was due to missing code tieing the gallery entries to the owner's user profile.
+The code was added to fix this issue.
+- The image on the front of Gallery Entries are not resizing properly.
+    - _Fixed:_ This happened for Iphone users.
+After looking into the issue I found that the cause of this is that the overflow on the back of the card does not work as intended for Apple devices.
+As a temporary fix, the back of cards have been disabled for Apple device users.
+The front image displays properly.
+- Gallery Entires were too close together.
+    - _Fixed:_ Space has been added between entries.
+This looked strange so I added frames around the entries to mimic frames in a physical photo gallery.